FrancisVila/MFT_convert/content/en/docs/SecureTransport/Installation_Guide/prereqs_overview/Installation_prerequisites_for_Unix_based_servers/_index.md

 ## Host name resolution

-For <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> to run, the host name of the server must resolve to its actual IP address, not the loopback address (127.0.0.1).
+For {{< SecureTransport/componentshortname  >}} to run, the host name of the server must resolve to its actual IP address, not the loopback address (127.0.0.1).

 1. Use `nslookup` to check the IP address for the server.
 2. If the IP address returned is not the actual IP address of the server, check `/etc/hosts `and remove any entry that maps the host name to the loopback address and check the IP address again.